AppliedCryptoGroup/BIP32_Threshold_Wallets/readme.md

 To change these and other benchmarking parameters, please refer to the `derivation/bench/derivation_bench_test` file.

 #### Derivation using MPC
-We evaluated a generic multi-party-computation (MPC) approach for hardened-node derivation based on BIP32, where SHA-512 hash function is evaluated.
+We also evaluated a generic multi-party-computation (MPC) approach for BIP32 hardened-node derivation, where the SHA-512 hash function is distributively computed.
 Specifically, we relied on the [MP-SPDZ](https://github.com/data61/MP-SPDZ) framework for this implementation.
-In this approach, all the parties of the parent node jointly run an MPC protocol to evaluate the hashing function and derive a child private key.
+In this approach, all parties of the parent node jointly run an MPC protocol to evaluate the hash function and derive a child private key.
-We abstracted the implementation for simplicity, which only reduces the complexity of the MPC-based derivation compared to the standard BIP32 definition.
+We abstracted details of the exact BIP32 implementation for simplicity, i.e., use hard-coded keys, to reduce the complexity of the MPC-based derivation.
-The [Bristol-Fashioned Circuit](https://nigelsmart.github.io/MPC-Circuits/) SHA-512 is used in the implementation, and we evaluated this approach on ```malicious-shamir-party```.
-The settings and results can be found in the Evaluation section of the paper.
+The [Bristol-Fashioned Circuit](https://nigelsmart.github.io/MPC-Circuits/) is used for the distributed SHA-512 computation, and we evaluated this approach on ```malicious-shamir-party```.
+The settings and results can be found in the evaluation Section of the paper.
 For detailed instructions on using MP-SPDZ, please refer to the [official documentation](https://mp-spdz.readthedocs.io/en/latest/).

-The relevant MPC files are located in the `MPC-based` directory, to run this derivation and get the benchmarks, please first install MP-SPDZ on your machine, copy and paste them to the corresponding location under your local MP-SPDZ framework folder, i.e. ```mp-spdz-0.3.8```.
+The relevant MPC files are located in the `MPC-based` directory.
+To run this derivation and reproduce the benchmarks, please first clone and build MP-SPDZ on your machine, copy and paste these files to the corresponding location under your local MP-SPDZ framework folder, i.e., ```mp-spdz-0.3.8```.
 The ```sha512.mpc``` should be put in ```mp-spdz-0.3.8\Programs\Source```, while the ```benchDerivation.sh``` should be put in ```mp-spdz-0.3.8``` directly.

-After compiling the virtual machine, i.e. ```make malicious-shamir-party.x```, just run the following command:
+After compiling the virtual machine, i.e., ```make malicious-shamir-party.x```, just run the following command:
 ```bash
 ./benchDerivation.sh
 ```